joaovitorsilvestre/pytest-slow-first/README.md

 ## What it does?

-Allow to run your test suite with tests ordered by their duration on last successful run.
+Execute your test suite with tests ordered by their durations on last successful run.

 </br>
 </hr>